How to Write an Effective Executive Summary (free powerpoint slide)

 The benefits of an executive summary are two-fold:

-Firstly, it allows readers to quickly assess whether the rest of the business plan is relevant to them – they can quickly assess the key points, decide what they want to read, and move on.
-This is useful if you have several executives or investors who have requested your business plan.
+Firstly, it allows readers to quickly assess whether the rest of the business plan is relevant to them – they can quickly evaluate the key points, decide what they want to read, and move on.
+This is useful if several executives or investors have requested your business plan.

-Secondly, it allows you to craft a narrative that is tailored to your audience and speaks to their interests.
-So, even if your readers decide they want to read the entire business plan or proposal, they will understand it better because they have been given an overview of it beforehand.
+Secondly, it allows you to craft a narrative tailored to your audience and speaks to their interests.
+So, even if your readers decide to read the entire business plan or proposal, they will understand it better because they have been given an overview beforehand.

-Step by step guide to writing an effective Executive Summary
+A step-by-step guide to writing a compelling Executive Summary

 The first thing to do is to ask yourself: Who is reading this?
 What are their interests?
 What do they want to know about my business?
-This will help you decide on the content and the tone of your Executive Summary.
+This will help you decide on your Executive Summary's content and tone.

-Next, decide on the format.
+Next, could you decide on the format?
 Most businesses write their Executive Summary in a slide or PowerPoint format.
-Executives or investors are accustomed to the format.
+Executives or investors are accustomed to the design.

-Decide on a headline that summarises your business.
-This can be a number, percentage or statistic that highlights your key point of difference.
+Could you decide on a headline that summarises your business?
+This can be a number, percentage, or statistic highlighting your key difference point.
 Choose the main points you want to cover in the summary and structure your Executive Summary accordingly.

-The purpose of an executive summary is to convey the main ideas of your writing in a clear and concise manner.
-It should be written so that a reader who has only time to skim it can understand the key points of your writing.
-Make sure to proofread your Executive Summary and align it with the rest of your analysis or argumentation before submitting it to an executive, board or investors.
+An executive summary's purpose is to ensure you understand the main ideas of your writing clearly and concisely.
+It should be written so that a reader with only time to skim it can understand the critical points of your writing.
+Make sure to proofread your Executive Summary and align it with the rest of your analysis or argumentation before submitting it to an executive, board, or investors.

 Some people use an executive summary as their first draft and then revise it for clarity based on feedback from readers.